grandhisubrahmanyam35/cordova-inappbrowser-iframetest/README.md

 ## Use Case

+3rd party iframes contain different kind of links.
+Most of the links are navigation links between html pages of the same domain.
+The html pages will be openend in iframe.
+Exampe is a href="otherPage.html"
-3rd party iframes might define links (a href target=_blank) which will be openend in cordova webview and "capture" entire app with no back navigation option.
+However, certain links in the iframe, especially to foreign content,  will be openend in cordova webview and "capture" entire app with no back navigation option.
+Example is a href="http://www.google.com" target=_blank

 ## Techncial background

+### Standard behavior (no iFrame)

 Links (a href) will be opened in cordova webview per default.